Ontario Votes 2011

 Canada Votes 2008

-15 October 2008, terribly early in the morning
+15 October 2008, early morning

 Some will say yesterday night was a big waste of an election.
 They are probably right, but it wasn’t all bad.
 Yes, our government is basically the same as how it was the night before, but there is now a tiny little orange dot in a sea of blue in Alberta: the NDP took a piece of Alberta back from the Tories.
 That’s got to count for something.
 The NDP actually made some big gains, and they are probably the only party that can be happy with the election results.
 (Sadly Peggy Nash lost her seat.)
 Another plus is that minority government number three for Harper may mean he gets the boot.
 (The Anyone but Harper Liberal, NDP, and Bloc coalition I was hoping for never materialized.)
 The Tories can’t be happy with this result at all, regardless of how Harper tries to spin things.
 They had a huge lead in the polls going into the election, which they managed to lose completely through horrible campaigning.
 If you can’t beat Dion — whose party barely supports him — who can you beat?
 In two more years maybe we’ll be doing this again.
 Go Canada!